How to Begin a Student-Led Outreach at Your School

 Campus outreach and adopting your school involves three important parts, PRAY, CARE and SHARE.
 We talked about prayer above.
 Care is serving and loving other students and the school.
 Share is helping other students understand the love and forgiveness of God through Jesus Christ.
 It’s about having conversations with students about Jesus, what he has done for us and how we can know him personally.
 This is the ultimate purpose of campus outreach, to introduce students to Christ.
 As you make your plan, discuss each of these areas, pray-care-share, and list the ways you will be involved in each one.
 Be creative, set up some goals, make a calendar.

 Get equipped in how to share your faith in Christ.

 Ask youth leaders and pastors in your church or community to help equip you.
 Knowing how to have conversations by asking questions and listening is what helps other students want to talk.
 It gives you the opportunity to tell your story and explain the Gospel clearly so they can begin a relationship with God also.
-Find some good resources in this area and get equipped.
+Find some good resources for sharing Christ and get equipped.

 Work with your school administration.

 If you are starting a club, be sure you know what is required at your school.
 Request a written copy of the school policy for starting school clubs or student organizations.
 You may need a written charter or constitution.
 Review copies of other school clubs to find examples.
 Insure that your club will be student-led, although you will want adult advisors and mentors.
 If the administration has questions about what you want to do, check out Free to Speak.